As an architect who is blessed with having double citizenship –Spanish as well as Canadian– I was quite amused, while … More

 Gaudí’s Essential Hut

-El Xalet de Catllaràs is a mountain refuge by Antoni Gaudí completed in 1905 for workers of the Asland cement … More
+El Xalet de Catllaràs is a mountain refuge by Antoni Gaudí completed in 1905 for workers of the Asland portland … More

 For Greener Cities